Molcas/OpenMolcas/doc/source/users.guide/programs/poly_aniso.rst

     The groups 1 and 4--10 are doublets (:math:`\tilde{S}=\ket{1/2}`), while the groups 2 and 3 are quadruplets,
     having the effective spin :math:`\tilde{S}=\ket{3/2}`.
 For the latter cases, the ZFS (:math:`D{-}`) tensors will be computed.

-  .. xmldoc:: <KEYWORD MODULE="POLY_ANISO" NAME="MLTP" KIND="INT" LEVEL="BASIC" DEFAULT_VALUE="1">
+  .. xmldoc:: <KEYWORD MODULE="POLY_ANISO" NAME="MLTP" KIND="INTS_COMPUTED" SIZE="1" LEVEL="BASIC" DEFAULT_VALUE="1">
               %%Keyword: MLTP <basic>
               <HELP>
-              The number of molecular multiplets (i.e. groups of spin-orbital eigenstates) for which g, D and higher magnetic tensors will be calculated (default MLTP=1).
+              The number of molecular multiplets (i.e. groups of spin-orbital eigenstates) for which g, D and higher magnetic tensors will be calculated.
-              The program reads two lines: the first is the number of multiplets (NMULT) and the second the array of NMULT numbers specifying the dimension of each multiplet.
+              The program reads two lines: the first is the number of multiplets (NMULT) and on the second line the array of NMULT numbers specifying the dimension of each multiplet.
-              The default is to select one multiplet which has the dimension equal to the multiplicity of the ground term.
-In cases of strong spin-orbit coupling the usage of this keyword is mandatory.
+              By default, the code will first analyze the energy spectra by itself and will compute the g and D tensors for ten low-lying groups of states.
+By using this keyword the user overwrites the default.
               </HELP>
               </KEYWORD>